Author: Ameeba

 Privileges Required: None

-Impact: Unauthorized execution of arbitrary code leading to potential system compromise or data leakage
+Impact: Unauthorized access, service disruption, and potential system compromise or data leakage

 Affected Products